 Students must complete the Cornerstone Seminar with a grade of C or higher.
 Failure to achieve a grade of C puts the student automatically on academic hold.

 If a student fails (C- or below) or withdraws from (W or AW) the Cornerstone course , the student must retake the course during the next term.
 If the student fails (C- or below) or withdraws from (W or AW) the course a second time, the student will be dismissed from the College and the academic dismissal policy applies.
 If the student is permitted to return to Charter Oak State College, the student will need to retake the Cornerstone course during his/her first term.

 Capstone Course Requirement

 Students who are pursuing the interdisciplinary Individualized or Liberal Studies concentrations will take a sequence of a one-credit and a two-credit course for their capstone.
-These three credits will be part of the 36-credit requirement for the concentration.
+These three credits will be part of then requirement for the concentration.
 The first part is a one (1) credit, five (5) week, pass/fail course in which the capstone project is planned.
 The project will be carried out in the subsequent ten (10) week course that yields two (2) credits.
 The two-credit course results in a letter grade.
 The two-credit course must be completed in the term immediately following completion of the one-credit course.
 A grade of P must be earned in the one-credit course in order to begin the two-credit course.